Niyihoraho/COA_TASKFORCE_CHALLENGE/README.md

 These are part of the photoGallery project.

 Technologies Used
-This project uses Vite as the build tool.
+##This project uses Vite as the build tool.
 To run the project, use the following command:

-bash
-Copy code
-npm run dev